- Sep 6, 2021

-There’s no doubt that one of the biggest buzzwords of 2018 is virtual reality (VR).
+There’s no doubt that one of the biggest buzzwords this year is virtual reality (VR).
 One recent economic forecast suggested that revenues generated by the VR industry would reach $75 billion globally by 2021.
 That figure seems somewhat ambitious when you consider that VR has some way to go towards becoming a mainstream gaming technology.
 Software developers are going to have to make a big decision as to whether the technology will be tailored solely for millennials (also known as Generation Z), who were born between 1998 and 2008.

 There is a lot at stake here.
 Older video gamers could be marginalized in the years to come as VR gaming positions itself towards the single biggest group of consumers on the planet.
 Generation Z is expected to represent two-fifths of consumer spending in the United States within the next few years.
 VR has already woven its way into the consciousness of millennial gamers, who are enchanted by the ability to feel and experience alternative environments without other technological distractions to feed their minimal attention spans.